THE EARLY DAYS OF JOHNNIE WALKER WHISKY

 Alexander Walker pulled off a marketing coup when he was able to convince Captains of sea-going vessels to sell his Old Kilmarnock whisky in their bars, for a commission.
 The increased movement of his dumpy 28oz bottles by rail and by sea confirmed his major fear—his bottles were proving short-lived and breaking enroute, causing considerable loss.
 His first attempt to make their bases square with each side equal to the diameter of his rounded bottles made the already dumpy and shabby bottles look squat and positively ugly in dim lighting in bars.
 This led to his first masterstroke as designer.
 He slimmed the bottles down to stand elegantly tall.
 They could now be tightly packed in less space, reducing the threat of breakages by over 75% and also the storage space per carton of twelve bottles, equating to more bottles per cargo.
 As the art of manufacturing bottles improved with time, he found he could both increase volume to quart bottles (1.12L) and thicken each side by a minuscule amount to strengthen them further, reducing breakages to near zero.
 These bottles cost him more than the average but proved to be extremely cost-effective improvements that improved his return on investment markedly.

 Even so, there was an unforeseen consequence to their standing tall.
 They obscured the bottles in the rows behind them, so they were moved to the rearmost row of shelves in bars.
-This meant that their names could not be seen.
+This meant that their names could no longer be seen.
 This major drawback led to the birth of the second label on his bottles, albeit small.
 It carried only the name in legible size of letters and was pasted on the neck of the bottle where it was prominently visible.
 The first ever label was white in colour, a harbinger of things to come.
 In five years, the Old Kilmarnock crossed the 100,000 gallon per year sales mark, a testament to Alec’s business acumen and creativity.

 The five-year waiting period was to prove a blessing in disguise.
 He was able to convince captains of naval vessels to use his stocks in transit overseas to new markets as ballast and serve them as good quality whisky in their bars, for a commission.
 Once his whisky gained popularity, some bottles were brought back to the front shelf in bars everywhere.

 Competition was fierce with every seller smartening up their bottles and Alec once again used his fertile imagination to bring his bottles into the public eye.
-He invested in visual promotion by increasing the size of his main label to accommodate much larger bright golden bronze colour lettering encased in an equally prominent golden border.
-Since it no longer fitted one face of his square bottle, he had no option but to tilt the label to fit it on one face stylishly without appearing to do so and display its contents on one face of the bottle and found 24° exactly right and aesthetically pleasing.
+He invested in visual promotion by increasing the size of his main label to accommodate much larger bright golden bronze coloured lettering encased in an equally prominent golden border.
+Since it no longer fitted one face of his square bottle, he had no option but to tilt the label to fit it on one face stylishly without appearing to do so and display its contents on just the one face of the bottle and found 24° exactly right and aesthetically pleasing.
 This tilt was upwards L > R, signalling strength, stamina and determination.
 He trademarked this design in 1877.
 What is important to note is that the significance of the oak used in the creating of casks was still unknown.

 Alec wanted to create even older whiskies and started experimenting on a primary scale, intending to increase bottling age in steps of one year.
 He started by selecting the whiskies that made up his Old Highland Whisky at five and a half years of age or slightly more.
 Unfortunately, when married for six to eight months in their final casks, the quality of the output was not superior to the 5 YO.
 Evidently the casks used for the last stage of their blending were not of the requisite class.
 Specific-to-task cask management was in its infancy.